What types of data can I sell via Data Studio?

 Can my data appear higher in the search results?

-The Link marketplace search engine utilizes a proprietary algorithm when returning search results.
+The Data Studio marketplace search engine utilizes a proprietary algorithm when returning search results.
 Unlike other marketplaces we utilize a broad array of data points to properly match the results to the query.
 You cannot affect how or in which order your data will be displayed in the search results.
 You can however, increase the accuracy of the search results by ensuring you write concise but descriptive titles and descriptions, properly categorize your segments, and effectively use the available tag feature.

 Can a seller make their data public, but anonymous?